Vincennes University: History

-State of Indiana's state university

-Further complicating the question of funding for VU was the state of Indiana's desire to establish its own state-controlled public university in Bloomington, Indiana.
-Until the establishment of Indiana University, Vincennes University was the sole public university within the entire Indiana Territory and then more narrowly within the state of Indiana.
-The states of Indiana and Illinois partially abandoned their financial responsibility for the Territorial University after they had established their own separate public universities that did not present the legal complications of an institution whose legal control perhaps spanned the borders of at least two states and had been established by a defunct governmental entity.
-Conversely, these complications also set the stage for VU's two-century long history with some of the most architecturally-significant early 19th-century buildings to be found at any two-year institution in the U.S.

-In the mid-19th century, the Indiana state legislature tried to reclaim the original VU land grant, to be used for what would become Indiana University.
-The resulting lawsuit (Trustees for Vincennes University v Indiana, 1853) was eventually heard by the U.S. Supreme Court, who decided in VU's favor, based on its earlier decision in a similar case regarding Dartmouth College.
+The new Indiana General Assembly established Indiana University in 1820.
+Its chartering started a legal and political battle was between Indiana University and Vincennes University as to which was the legitimate state university, culminating in the 1853 U.S. Supreme Court case Trustees for Vincennes University v.
+Indiana.
 The legal dispute arose in part because a portion of VU's status as a land-grant public university derived from the fact that VU is the inheritor of the land-grant and facilities of Territorial University.

-To clarify the mission of VU vis a vis Indiana's other institutions of higher education at the time (Purdue University, the State Normal School, and Indiana University), the state of Indiana rechartered VU in 1889, changing it from a four-year university to a two-year university.
+The General Assembly converted the university into the temporary Knox County Seminary in 1824 to allow it to raise funding.
+It was reopened as a university in 1838.
+To clarify the mission of VU vis a vis Indiana's other institutions of higher education at the time (Purdue University, the State Normal School, and Indiana University), the state of Indiana rechartered VU in 1889 as a two-year university.

-Tau Phi Delta and the Sigma Pi fraternity

 In 1897, a small literary society called Tau Phi Delta was started at VU, which soon after became the founding ("Alpha") chapter of Sigma Pi fraternity, making that organization the first of its kind to be founded west of the Ohio Valley.
-A clock tower on the VU campus commemorates that event.
-The fraternity has since grown into one of the largest collegiate fraternities and, despite relocating its headquarters to Tennessee; they continue to recognize VU as its birthplace.
+A clock tower on the VU campus commemorates the event.